datasnap-io/datasnap-android-sdk/README.md

 ### Minimal Sample App

-the /sampleapp folder is also included so you can easily run a sample app form within the latest source.
+the /sampleapp folder is also included in this Repo so you can easily run a sample app form within the latest source.